NFFA-Europe Datashare and IDRP Scientific Data Policy

-NFFA-Europe Datashare and Information and Data Repository Platform (IDRP) provide innovative common infrastructures for the data collected by NFFA-Europe users.
-These tools should make it easier and more efficient for NFFA users to access and process their data and provide a more secure storage and retrieval medium.
+NFFA-Europe Datashare and IDRP (Information and Data management Repository Platform) provide an innovative common infrastructure for the data collected by NFFA-Europe users.
+These tools offer to NFFA users an easier and more efficient way to access and process their data and provide a more secure storage and retrieval medium.
 They should also increase the scientific value of the data collected by making them available to a wider community for further analysis and fostering new collaborations between scientific groups.

 Both NFFA-Europe research and data users are strongly encouraged to use Datashare and IDRP and exploit their added value in managing scientific data with state-of-the-art technology.

 NFFA-Europe defines a data policy in order to: